 This statement provides you with details of the type of information we may obtain from you, how we store and use your information and how we protect your privacy.

-For the purpose of the Data Protection Act 1998, the Data Controller is Maxine Harrison trading under the name The Elysian Centre.
+For the purpose of the Data Protection Act 1998, the Data Controller is Sandra Herbert trading under the name The Elysian Centre.

 How I obtain your information